benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 <div class="intro">
 <div class="intro-txt">
 <p>
 Open plan work environments.
-Often touted as superior when compared to private work areas and offices because of the open collaboration, communication, social interraction and team building they <i>apparently</i> foster.
-Not to mention the actual reduction in bottom line costs of accomodating staff.
+Often touted as superior when compared to private work areas and offices not only because of the reduction in costs of accomodating staff, but also because of the open collaboration, communication, social interraction and team building they <i>apparently</i> foster.
 </p>
 <p>
 But is any of this actually true?
-Shouldn't we be looking at empirical studies to determine whether or not the percieived benefits are grounded in truth and reality?
+Shouldn't we be looking at empirical studies to determine whether or not the percieved benefits are grounded in truth and reality?
 Do the cost savings of open plan work environments really stack up?
 </p>
 <p>
-???
+Are managers building work spaces that employees prefer to work in, or are they building work spaces that are preferable for getting work done?
+Both?
+Neither?
+Let's find out.
 </p>
 </div>
 <div class="intro-img"><img class="article-image" src="{{ASSET_PATH}}/bootstrap/img/open_office_250.jpg"/></div>